ThinkOut logo

 Set up your cash flow to gain more confidence in taking important decisions about your business.
 These are some of the pieces of data you can pull from your cash flow and use in your day-to-day operations.

-Your cash on hand or available balance represents all the money that you have in all accounts, be it bank or cash accounts.
+This represents all the money that you have in all accounts, be it bank or cash accounts.
 Calculate everything and make sure it’s enough to cover the expenses for the current month.
 If not, try to bring in more cash by converting due invoices into cash or through a loan.

-Total inflows and the evolution over time will help to keep a better track of how you collect the cash from your invoices.
+This will help to keep a better track of how you collect the cash from your invoices.
 Look after your sales volume from the P&L and map it with the actual transactions from the cash flow.
 By doing this you have an updated overview of overdue invoices and maintain a healthy cash flow.
 This only applies if you use the accrual method of accounting, which means that you recognise the revenues and expenses on the time they occur and not when the money changes hands.

 Always keep in mind that your sales amount is just a promise until the money is actually transferred in your bank account.
 And you cannot pay rent and salaries with promises.